hamzamsalah/projects/README.md

 # Data Science Portfolio

 Welcome to my portfolio repository!
 Here, you'll find a collection of my data science projects focused on data analytics, visualization, and programming.
-Each project demonstrates my ability to turn data into actionable insights using tools like Python, SQL, Tableau, and Excel.
+Each project demonstrates my ability to turn data into actionable insights using tools like Python, SQL, Power BI, and Tableau.

 ## Table of Contents